Psychology

 Careers and employability

-Graduates can pursue career paths in psychology, human relations, education or marketing.
+Graduates can pursue career paths in psychology, human relations, education or marketing and advertising.
 Possible professions include:

 - further education lecturer